"The employees of ILLIES understand their role as the bridge between world-wide customers and suppliers."

 1920s & 1930s

-After the war, Japanese companies show great interest in German technology, particularly in areas of mechanical engineering, electrical engineering, and aircraft construction.
+After the war, Japanese companies show great interest in German technology, particularly in areas of mechanical engineering, electrical engineering and aircraft construction.
 ILLIES concludes agency agreements with well-known German companies including BOSCH, BLEICHER, BMW, DORNIER, and MAN.

 On September 1st 1923, Tokyo and Yokohama are hit by the Great Kanto Earthquake, resulting in 105,000 deaths.
 ILLIES incurs a devastating blow with the destruction of its Tokyo and Yokohama Office and the loss of all business documents and records.
-Due to this catastrophe, several of ILLIES' customers become insolvent.
+Due to this catastrophy, several of ILLIES' customers become insolvent.

 During the world economic crisis the trading volume falls by 70% and the number of employees from 200 to 30.